The DIR® Institute at Livingston

 Who do we serve?

-We serve children, teens, and young adults and/or their parents and caregivers.
-Most of the children are diagnosed with autism or have other developmental challenges, but the services are for all children whether considered neurotypical or neurodiverse.
-The Developmental, Individual-differences, and Relationship-based model (DIR®) is our guiding philosophy to all of the therapy provided at the ICDL Therapy Center.
+We serve parents and caregivers from around the world of children with developmental challenges such as autism.
+While we are serving the parents through hands-on coaching, we spend the week "getting down on the floor" with you and your child to help you increase your understanding of your child and learn how to best support his or her growth and development.
+Most of the children are diagnosed with autism or have other developmental challenges, but there is no diagnostic requirement to attend.
+The Developmental, Individual-differences, and Relationship-based model (DIR®) is the centerpiece of every interaction and all of the coaching that takes place at a Floortime Intensive.
 We believe every child has incredible potential and through an engaging and respectful process, we can help your child achieve success others may have told you is not possible.

 The D.I.R.
 Floortime approach is based on the fact that emotion and social-emotional experiences (relationships and interactions with others) are critical to the growth of the mind and brain.
-For many people with developmental challenges such as Autism, social-emotional experiences can be challenging.
+For many people with developmental challenges such as autism, social-emotional experiences can be challenging.
 In Floortime, we get this emotional process going by first “following the child’s lead.”
-(Please note, this applies to adolescents, young adults, and even adults as well.)
 Following your child's lead means following his or her interests and strengths that are driven by their emotions.

 What interests your child?

 What makes your child feel happy, sad, frustrated, withdrawn, etc.?

 What struggles does your child experience at home, in school, or out in the community?

 Whatever it is, your child's interest is your clue.
 It is your window into what he or she is feeling and thinking.
 We can help you learn how to follow your child's lead to help them overcome what may be most difficult or may be holding them back.